 The underwriters and their affiliates have provided, from time to time, and may continue to provide, investment banking, financial and other services to us, for which we have paid, and intend to pay, customary fees.
 In addition, Deutsche Bank Securities Inc. served as sole arranger for the three credit facilities that we entered into in connection with the Wilmorite acquisition: our new \$1.1 billion credit facility, our amended and restated \$1.0 billion revolving line of credit and our amended and restated \$250 million term loan.
 As described under "Use of Proceeds," we will use a part of the net proceeds from this offering to repay a portion of the borrowings outstanding under our \$1.1 billion credit facility, specifically the amount outstanding under the \$650 million interim loan facility.
-We intend to use any remaining net proceeds to pay the purchase price for Valley River Center and to repay other outstanding indebtedness, which may include borrowings under any of these three credit facilities.
+We intend to use the remaining net proceeds to pay a portion of the purchase price for Valley River Center.
 Affiliates of each of Deutsche Bank Securities, Inc. and J.P.
 Morgan Securities, Inc. are lenders under each such credit facility and therefore will receive a portion of the net proceeds from this offering through the repayment of those borrowings.
 This offering is being made pursuant to NASD Rule 2710(h).